musman-uk/portfolio/acknowledgements/README.md

 ### 🔧 Tools
 - **GitHub** – enables version control, repository management, and portfolio presentation.
-- **Git servers** – form the backbone of distributed version control and redundancy.
+- **Git Servers** – form the backbone of distributed version control and redundancy.
 - **GitHub Codespaces** – provides a consistent, cloud-based development environment across projects.
 - **GitHub Actions** – automates workflows such as mirroring the public repository into the private backup repository.
 - **Bash and Git CLI** – allows me direct control of repository management, running commands and troubleshooting.